 The DASH and all Rapid buses are wheelchair-accessible.
 ADA service animals are permitted on all transit.
-A complete list of Rapid mobility services is available here.
+Learn more about the Rapid's available mobility services.

-Start your journey at Rosa Parks Circle, choose a neighborhood, and follow the walking path markers on the sidewalks.
+Each of four unique Pathways will start and stop at Silver Line stations around the ArtPrize district.
+Just follow the Pathway markers on the sidewalks—each 2.4 miles or less.
 And if a particular piece of art, Venue, or restaurant entices you to stray off the path, so be it.
-That’s one of the many reasons it’s so enjoyable to experience ArtPrize on foot—you never know what you’ll find along the way.
+You never know what you’ll find along the way.

-For maps of each route and more information about the ArtPrize Walking Tours, pick up a copy of the Event Guide at the HUB or any Exhibition Center.
+For maps of each route and more information about the ArtPrize Pathways, pick up a copy of the Event Guide at the HUB or any Exhibition Center.